o19s/elasticsearch-learning-to-rank/docs/core-concepts.rst

     3   qid:1   1:53.1  2:40.1  3:50,...
     ...

-(Other systems use different formats for training systems)

 In actual systems, you might log these values after the fact, gathering them to annotate a judgment list with feature values.
 In others the judgment list might come from user analytics, so it may be logged as the user interacts with the search application.
 More on this when we cover in :doc:`logging-features`.

 ===============================
 Training a ranking function
 ==============================

 With judgments and features in place, the next decision is to arrive at the ranking function.
-There's a number of models available to build Learning to Rank system, with their own intricate pros and cons.
+There's a number of models available for ranking, with their own intricate pros and cons.
 Each one attempts to use the features to minimize the error in the ranking function.
 Each has its own notion of what "error" means in a ranking system. (for more read `this blog article <http://opensourceconnections.com/blog/2017/08/03/search-as-machine-learning-prob/>`_)

 Generally speaking there's a couple of families of models:

 - Tree-based models (LambdaMART, MART, Random Forests): These models tend to be most accurate in general.
-They're large and complex models that can be fairly expensive to train. `RankLib <https://sourceforge.net/p/lemur/wiki/RankLib/>`_ and `xgboost <https://github.com/dmlc/xgboost>`_ to implement training
+They're large and complex models that can be fairly expensive to train. `RankLib <https://sourceforge.net/p/lemur/wiki/RankLib/>`_ and `xgboost <https://github.com/dmlc/xgboost>`_ both focus on tree-based models.
 - SVM based models (SVMRank): Less accurate, but cheap to train.
 See `SVMRank <https://www.cs.cornell.edu/people/tj/svm_light/svm_rank.html>`_.
 - Linear models: Performing a basic linear regression over the judgment list.
 Tends to not be useful outside of toy examples.
 See `this blog article <http://opensourceconnections.com/blog/2017/04/01/learning-to-rank-linear-models/>`_

-Model selection can be as much about what a team has experience with, not just with what performs best.
+As with any technology, model selection can be as much about what a team has experience with, not just with what performs best.

 ===================================
 Testing: is our model any good?